YantongDU/RSDemo/README.md

 # RSDemo
-the demo for Recommendation system, mainly to code some classical or SOTA method.
+This demo is writted for Recommendation system, mainly to code some classical or SOTA method.